I AM Vox Lux

 Brady Corbet, Writer & Director: Yes, for sure, this film definitely represents a more corporate brand of fascism.
 But yeah, I do see them as being linked in a way for structural reasons and the fact that they are both fables that are sort of defining moments of an era.
 One in the early part of the 20th century and this one in the early part of the 21st century.

 Can you elaborate on your views about journalists in the film when the character says: “You’ve got nothing to be proud of”?
 It seems like you don’t have a great view of them.

 Brady Corbet, Writer & Director: The character feels attacked.
 So, she lashes out at absolutely everybody.
 In the scene with her and Christopher Abbott who plays the journalist in the roundtable sequence, they both have extremely valid perspectives and points of view and she’s mostly in the wrong, in fact.
 And so, I think that in that moment, the most important thing is not when Stacey says to the journalist, “You’ve got nothing to be proud of.”
 I don’t share that sentiment remotely.

 The most important thing is when she goes, “You’re right, you’re right,” and that’s the reason that moment appears in the film, because she’s consoling herself by basking in a lie, to try to comfort herself.
 The character of course has a few of those moments where she’s a bit ‘Trumpy’ and that’s one of them.

 Brady, can you elaborate on your decision to shoot in 35mm?

-All of you have seen it projected on celluloid and hopefully it will continue to be shown the way it was meant to be shown, as often as possible.
+You have seen it projected on celluloid and hopefully it will continue to be shown in the way it was meant to be shown, as often as possible.